 This particular legend has its roots in Annecy’s local folklore and it’s said to explain why the bodies of the drowning victims at the foot of the Roc de Chere in Annecy are rarely found.

-After a short while the pair married, and lived happily for two years until Bernoline saw in the sky – a sublime star.
+After a short while they married, and lived happily for two years until Bernoline saw in the sky a sublime star.
 Of course being enamoured of the star she requested that her knight bring it to her and who was he to refuse the beautiful Bernoline?
-And so it was that the knight set off on his journey, crossing seas and roaming forests for one hundred days until, on the edge of a sea, he meets a mermaid who agrees to give him the much coveted star…with just once catch.
-That he returns that very night to his love in Angon – or else Bernoline will pay for the star with her life.
+And so it was that the knight set off on his journey, crossing seas and roaming forests for one hundred days until, on the edge of a sea, he meets a mermaid who agrees to give him the much coveted star… with just once catch.
+That he returns that very night to his love in Angon or else Bernoline will pay for the star with her life.
 Not deterred the knight galloped off and managed, amazingly, to arrive at the very end of the lake by dusk.

-The pair lived happily after… for ten short years until the knight left his home, his servant passing on the grave news and the details of this diabolical agreement to Bernoline.
-At that moment she swears to rescue her husband from the clutches of the devil…and sure enough Satan appears before her.
+The pair lived happily after… for ten short years until the knight left his home, his servant passing on the grave news and the details of this diabolical agreement to Bernoline, who swears to rescue her husband from the clutches of the devil…and sure enough Satan appears before her.
 He promises to reunite her with her knight on condition that she recognise him amongst a crowd of bystanders….in the guise of another.
 She agrees knowing in her soul that she would recognise him in any skin and so she scrutinises the details of everyone that she meets with a magnifying glass, without ever recognising her love until one day the devil once again appears before her and says that her husband has appeared before her no less than ten times in different appearances.

-Bernoline, desperate from despair ran out into the night and threw herself into the lake from the top of the Roc de Chere, and since then, she has continued to grab at the feet of those who swim close to the Roc de Chere believing each time to have recognised her husband, and thus forming what is a macabre and rather sinister collection of corpses below the calm and beautiful waters of Lac d’Annecy.
+Bernoline, desperate from despair then ran out into the night and threw herself into the lake from the top of the Roc de Chere, and since then, she has continued to grab at the feet of those who swim close to the Roc de Chere believing each time to have recognised her husband, and thus forming what is a macabre and rather sinister collection of corpses below the calm and beautiful waters of Lac d’Annecy.